Bill Gaede

-Gaede later wrote a critique of mathematical physics and the usage of the scientific method in the disciplines of physics, biology, anthropology and palaeontology according to his own interpretations.
+Gaede later wrote a critique of mathematical physics and the usage of the scientific method in the disciplines of physics, biology, anthropology, and palaeontology according to his interpretations.
 Gaede's theories have mainly been proliferated via the Internet.

 Early years

 Gaede was born in Lanús, Buenos Aires Province, Argentina, the third of four siblings of Gunther and Wiera Gaede.
 The Gaedes migrated to Rockford, Illinois, in 1959, but returned to Argentina in 1965 disillusioned with their experience in the United States.
 Although from a Peronist background, Gaede joined the Communist Party of Argentina at the age of 21 while serving as a steward of FOETRA, the union of the state-owned telephone company ENTel.
 After his application for a Cuban resident visa was turned down, he re-entered the United States in 1977, this time as a tourist.
-In the U.S., Gaede worked under the alias Ricardo Monares at Caron International in Rochelle, Ill.
+In the U.S., Gaede worked under the alias Ricardo Monares at Caron International in Rochelle, Illinois.

 Working at AMD and connection with Cuba

 Gaede moved to California and started working at AMD in Sunnyvale in September 1979.
-By 1982, he had worked his way up the ranks to become a process engineer.
+By 1982, he had strived to become a process engineer.
 Still faithful to his socialistic principles, Gaede began to gather technical information from AMD, which he offered to the Cubans in one of his trips to Buenos Aires.

 In 1986, Gaede was transferred to AMD's plant in Austin, Texas.
 This move enabled Gaede to take material in the trunk of his car and deliver the technology to Cuban agents on the Mexican side of the border.

 Gaede was so successful in this clandestine operation that Fidel Castro arranged to meet him in person in Havana at the end of 1988.
 Gaede eventually traveled in 1990, but by then had become disenchanted with communism.
 The entire Soviet bloc had disintegrated during 1989.

 CIA and FBI involvement

 At the urging of renegade Cuban agents, Gaede turned himself over to the CIA on July 13, 1992.
 The FBI interrogated Gaede in September 1992 and began to use him in a counter-intelligence operation against Cuba.
 The FBI admitted reimbursing Gaede $607.16 for "expenses incurred in connection with a counterintelligence matter."
-Apparently, the plan consisted of taking advantage of Gaede's intelligence contacts on the island.
+The plan consisted of taking advantage of Gaede's intelligence contacts on the island.